microsoft/WhatTheHack/999-SAPonAzure/Student/05-PowerApps.md

 - Sample end application may look like below: (It is only to give an idea but can be much better than this).

 ![](Images/Challenge5-SampleApplicationScreen.png)

+## Success Criteria

+1. Working ERP connection in the power automate (or flow).
+2. Successful Run of the power application and display selected material information.

 ## Learning Resources